simonmika/egmontmika.com/content/blog/ready-for-a-change.md

 Have you ever tried to change someone’s habit with the help of arguments?

 Or have you tried to convince yourself with arguments and then change an old habit?
-Like introducing a new diet or daily physical exercise or regular study and prayer time - or a habit of always being on time?
+Like introducing a new diet or a daily workout or study and prayer time, or making it a habit to always be on time?
+Or...?

 Did it work out for you?
 Not only for a few times, but continuously?
 And in case it did, did you succeed because of the arguments?

-My experience is that whenever I succeeded with establishing a new habit, I was in a crisis, or desperate enough or just fed up with the status quo.
+My experience is that whenever I managed to establish a new habit, I was in a crisis, or desperate enough or just fed up with the status quo.
 Or filled with a vision.
 I really wanted a change, no matter what the reasoning, and long before I knew all the arguments.

 We probably change a habit on other grounds than logical thinking.
 Yet, once the decision is made we welcome arguments to back it up with, and we use these arguments whenever we feel a need to motivate or defend the decision.